gshanemiller/reinvent/doc/packet_design.md

 * The lcore assigned to handle RXQ `N` at the destination reads (deuques) the packets from the NIC HW

 RSS is NIC H/W behavior that when enabled, performs a computation on the packet's source/destination IP addresses, and port numbers to determine which RXQ will take delivery of each packet no matter what TXQ it originated.
-This concept initiates packet routing.
-At the application level, a client will often have to send packets to a specific receiver.

-For example, in a partitioned KV (key-value) system a client lookup of the key `secret-password` will have to route its request to the server lcore pinned to the RXQ handling keys starting with `s`.
-Doing this correctly and reliably requires some pre-knowledge of the hash so the destination RXQ can be computed ahead of time placing the right IP address and ports into the destination part of the IP packet.
-Conversely the server will need to reverse the route so it can send the value for `secret-password` back to the client who asked for it.

-If you don't care about packet routing, RSS can still be used to spread packets RX side evenly over all the RXQs.
-In those cases assign random ports in the IP packet.

-In RSS DPDK the ports are pseudo.
+In DPDK the ports are pseudo.
 By construction DPDK I/O works without the Linux kernel.
 You can't use `ncat` to listen (or transmit) on an IP address and port intended for a DPDK controlled NIC.
 DPDK uses this information as input to the hash function only.

 Note that if RSS is disabled all packets go to logical RXQ #0 at the destination.
-I am unaware of a way to tell DPDK which RXQ should take delivery of the packet directly.
-RSS controls this indirectly only.

 Enabling RSS in the Reinvent library is a straightforward process.
 The [example script](https://github.com/rodgarrison/reinvent/blob/main/scripts/reinvent_dpdk_udp_integration_test) demonstrates the settings you need: